what is hazard in digital electronics | Types of hazards in digital electronics

 I will not redraw the above analysis for the static 0 hazard, but if you analyze the above example then you will get easily identified.

-How to eliminate static Hazard in digital circuit?
+How to eliminate static Hazards in digital circuits?

 As you have seen in the above example of static 1 hazard, now to eliminate static hazard from the digital circuit then you have to add the redundant terms in the logical expression.

-After adding the redundant terms you will find that static hazard will remove.
+After adding the redundant terms you will find that the static hazard will be removed.

 eliminate static hazard